top of page

 The Vizzy View Bar has been scaled back a bit compared to other years.
 The area still provides patio views of the game, plus different food items inside the air-conditioned tap room.
 The Old No. 7 Bar, sponsored by Jack Daniels, offers various drinks, hard liquor, and other libations with TVs and tabletop seating.

-Atmosphere 4
+Atmosphere 3

 Two hours before the start of the game, fans line up in the parking lots next to the stadium to tailgate.
 The area includes bags tossed in the air, the smell of smoke from the barbecue, and a few drinks between Sox fans before the first pitch.

-Closer to the start of the game is Championship Plaza featuring a life-sized white bronze and granite sculpture celebrating the 2005 World Series championship team and a historical timeline of the franchise along the diamond’s base paths.
+Closer to the start of the game is Championship Plaza, featuring a life-sized white bronze and granite sculpture celebrating the 2005 World Series championship team and a historical timeline of the franchise along the diamond’s base paths.
 Legacy Bricks are inscribed with a personalized message on the plaza.

 Once inside, the main concourse from the first to third baseline is somewhat narrow, but the outfield concourse opens up to a wealth of excitement that makes it one of the best areas in baseball.
 The wide-open area houses an array of fun areas for fans of all ages.

-White Sox Legends Sculpture Plaza is the highlight of the center-field concourse featuring life-size statues of all-time greats.
+White Sox Legends Sculpture Plaza is the highlight of the center-field concourse, featuring life-size statues of all-time greats.
 There are nine statues featuring Frank Thomas, Harold Baines, Luis Aparicio, and Carlton Fisk, where fans can pose and take pictures during the game.

-Southpaw poses for a selfie with a young fan
+Southpaw poses for a selfie with a young fan.

 The CIBC Fan Deck is available at times for single-season ticket holders and offers a panoramic view of the playing field on the two-tiered deck atop the center-field concession stands.
-However, most of the time is rented out to large groups.
+However, most of the time, it is rented out to large groups.
 Just below the deck is an ivy-covered batter's eye.

-The Xfinity Kidz Zone is above the left-center concourse overlooking the playing field that provides instruction on the game.
+The Xfinity Kidz Zone is above the left-center concourse, overlooking the playing field that provides instruction on the game.
 Kids 12 and under can utilize the plaza with a youth-sized Wiffle ball diamond along with batting and pitching cages accessible from the 100, 300, and 500 levels.
 The best part about it is it’s free of charge.

-Also located above the concourse is the center-field video board that’s slightly larger than 8,000 square feet measuring 60 feet high and 134 feet wide.
-It shoots off fireworks after every Sox home run or victory, provides Sox Facts of the Day, displays the Buono Italian Beef race (where lucky fans have the opportunity to redeem a ticket for a free Italian beef the next day at one of its locations), and provides interactive activities in between innings.
+Also located above the concourse is the center-field video board that’s slightly larger than 8,000 square feet, measuring 60 feet high and 134 feet wide.
+It shoots off fireworks after every Sox home run or victory, provides Sox Facts of the Day, and displays the Buono Italian Beef race (where lucky fans have the opportunity to redeem a ticket for a free Italian beef the next day at one of its locations), and provides interactive activities in between innings.

 The 500 section of the ballpark features a nod to old Comiskey Park.
 The canopy is painted dark gray, and colorful murals of former White Sox players, All-Star programs, paintings, and yearbooks are on display on the brick walls.
 It should be noted that fans are limited to this area during games, but there are times when that rule is lax later in the game.